nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 # :wrench: dyno

-runs code/tasks on separate threads and logs runtime measurements
+run a piece of code on separate threads and log runtime measurements

 ## Usage